Citizens memorialize RBG on the steps of the Supreme Court. (Photography from: Tribune Content Agency LLC, Chicago, 2020. eLibrary.)

 Gender equality was interpreted as a radical idea to some people, but for RBG, it was a fundamental right.
 Men often disregarded the gratitude they should have had for her, as they believed she was only a women’s rights activist, but limitations relating to both sexes were never tolerated by RBG.
 Within the ACLU, she represented Stephen Wiesenfeld’s case, a man whose wife passed away during childbirth.
 Stephan hoped to stay home to care for his child, but only widows, not widowers, were entitled to Social Security payment support.
 Ruth’s argument advocated on Stephan’s behalf that governmental assumptions of what roles men and women can and cannot do in their lives are unjustifiable and unconstitutional, and she won the case.
 Many forget that she truly wanted the best outcome for both women and men who were discriminated against and made vital changes in the path for gender neutrality.

-People gather to mourn the death of Ruth Bader Ginsburg.
-Photography from: US-NEWS-GINSBURG-OBIT-10-GET.
-Tribune Content Agency LLC, Chicago, 2020. eLibrary.
+People gather to mourn the death of Ruth Bader Ginsburg and the work she contributed to the United States on the Supreme Court.
+(Photography from: Tribune Content Agency LLC, Chicago, 2020. eLibrary.)

 “I pray that I may be all that she would have been had she lived in an age when women could aspire and achieve and daughters are cherished as much as sons, “ Ginsburg said during the press conference in 1993 for the Supreme Court nomination, announcing her as the newly appointed justice.
 Her mother gave her all the drive and motivation that she needed, and Ruth hoped to achieve all the things her mom was not able to.
 Without some of Ruth Bader Ginsburg’s contributions and fierce arguments, the kick-start of gender equality and different types of representation would never have been introduced.